UMN-VR/WebGL_Demo/README.md

 * [External Links](#external-links)

 ## Overview
 The aim of this project is to create a virtual museum inspired on a real life one.
-Using the same artifacts but on you and improved virtual environment.
+Using the same artifacts but on a new and improved virtual environment.
 This will give the U a global reach and cement the university's position as a pioneer in virtual reality.

 #### Hardware:
 At the present moment only Quest 2 native SDK app builds are being provided since the project is just at the proof of concept stage.
 Eventually the idea is to release a WebXR build and host it on a domain so that everyone can access it regardless of platform.